-On September 20, 2021, a civil counterclaim was commenced against the Company in the Supreme Court of British Columbia by certain former directors and officers of the Company.
+On September 20, 2021, a civil counterclaim commenced against the Company in the Supreme Court of British Columbia by certain former directors and officers of the Company.
 The counterclaim was filed in response to a civil claim filed by the Company against the former directors and officers.
 The counterclaim alleges breach of contract and breach of privacy with respect to the cessation of employment of one of the former directors.
 The Company believes the action to be without merit and intends to defend the counterclaim.
-No provision has been recognized as of September 30, 2021.
+No provision has been recognized as at September 30, 2022.